I’m not a huge fan of general consumer insights and the 2022 social media trends that seem to follow at the end of each year.

 The fact is that these brands are also spending millions of dollars on influencer research, organic influencer engagement and large paid influencer programs.

 2022 should prove to be a breakout year for B2B and tech brands and establish themselves as key players in the influencer space with best practices and key learning of their own.

 Metaverse is a thing.
 I just haven’t wrapped my head around it.

-I compare the Metaverse to virtual world.
-You know the one that was super popular about 10 years ago – Second Life?
-But today with the advancement of technology, internet speeds faster than a bullet train, and innovation happening on the daily, we are days/weeks/months away from a Minority Report type situation.
+Today with the advancement of technology, internet speeds faster than a bullet train, and innovation happening the daily, we are days/weeks/months away from a Minority Report type situation.

 Brands are building owned media communities

 This has been a trend on and off for the last decade.
-In the early days, there were companies like Jive and Lithium that were helping brand build these branded communities.
+In the early days, there were companies like Jive and Lithium that were helping brands build online communities.

 If you’ve even been to the Apple Forums, this is one example of a branded community which is often referred to as a forum.
 I personally belong to the Brandwatch community, which is meant more for paying customers to share best practices, connect with each other and interact with Brandwatch employees.